sanoop12/Trajectory-GitHub-Task/README.md

 ## Need more help?
-Feel free to post any of your queries in our whatsapp group for the git and github session✨
+Feel free to post any of your queries in our official whatsapp group for Trajectory ✨